-Automated Underwriting System Approval
+Automated Underwriting System Approval: AUS Findings

 - The automated underwriting system approval, also known as AUS, have made mortgage approvals automated and faster and can grant mortgage approvals in a matter of minutes.

 The mortgage underwriting process is the process of evaluating a mortgage loan applicants creditworthiness and their ability to repay a mortgage loan by analyzing the applicant’s income, debts, and credit history.

 Fannie Mae And Freddie Mac